 Born in Athens, Greece, Leonidas took over the role of Chief Sustainability Officer.
 In this capacity, he takes a leading role in our efforts to adapt our products, processes and business models to the aspirations of carbon neutrality.
 He also took over responsibility for Group Corporate Affairs.
 Leonidas has already covered various roles within the Group’s Finance and Strategic Planning functions.
 Prior to that, he worked for Separation Technologies LLC.
 He is a member of the BoD of Junior Achievement Greece.
 He holds a BA in Economics with Honors from Harvard University and an MBA from INSEAD, where he received the Henry Ford II Prize.

-Born in Athens, Greece, Alexandra Papalexopoulou is Deputy Chair of the Group Executive Committee, in charge of Strategy and Business Development, and responsible for the oversight of Group Trading, Group Legal and TITAN operations in the Eastern Mediterranean.
-Her career started as an analyst for the OECD (Organisation for Economic Cooperation & Development) and an associate at the consulting firm Booz, Allen & Hamilton in Paris in the 1990s.
+Alexandra Papalexopoulou is Deputy Chair of the Group Executive Committee, with direct oversight of Group Strategy & Business Development, Trading, Legal and the Group’s operations in the Eastern Mediterranean.
+Her career began as an analyst for the Organization for Economic Co-operation and Development (OECD) and later as an associate at the consulting firm Booz, Allen & Hamilton in Paris in the 1990s.
 Joining Titan Group in 1992, she started out in trading, subsequently moved to business development and then headed Strategic Planning.
-She is a Non-Executive Director of Coca-Cola HBC, a FTSE 100 company, a member of the Board and Treasurer of the P&A Canellopoulos Foundation, member of the Board of INSEAD Business School and serves on the Board of Trustees of the American College of Greece (ACG).
-She is also a Non-Executive Director of Coca-Cola HBC, a FTSE100 company.
-She holds a Bachelor of Arts Degree in Economics from Swarthmore College, USA and a Master in Business Administration from INSEAD, France.
+She is a Non-Executive Director of Coca-Cola HBC, a FTSE 100 company, a member of the Board and Treasurer of the Paul & Alexandra Canellopoulos Foundation, and serves on the Board of Directors of INSEAD Business School.
+She holds a BA in Economics from Swarthmore College, USA, and a MBA from INSEAD, France.